Sales Follow-Up Automation: AI vs Human Outreach

 Where Pure Automation Fails: The Generic Email Problem

 The takeaway: automation handles the lifting.
 You handle the judgment.
+Period.

 The Hybrid Model: AI-Drafted, Human-Sent